ARTICLE I

 responsibility to secure required permits or approvals for activities regulated by any other

-.
+code, law, regulation or ordinance.
 To the extent that this Ordinance imposes more rigorous

 or stringent requirements for stormwater management, the specific requirements contained